Epsom Girls Grammar School Epsom Girls Grammar School

 • Either Year 10 Option Music or Year 10 Core Music, and/or

-• At least 2 years experience and lessons on an instrument or voice, and the ability to read music.
+• At least 2 years experience and lessons on an instrument or voice, and the ability to read music (Students will apply for an exemption from HOD Music))

 Course Information: